bri-anadi/opera/README.md

 #### For Employers

-- **Streamlined Registration**: Employers register on-chain with a simple transaction, establishing their company profile with minimal overhead
+- **Streamlined Registration**: Employers register on-chain by paying a registration fee in USDC, establishing their company profile with minimal overhead
 - **Comprehensive Employee Management**: Add, update, or remove employees with complete record-keeping of all changes
-- **Secure Fund Management**: Deposit and manage payroll funds with segregated balances and role-based access controls
+- **Secure Fund Management**: Deposit and manage USDC payroll funds with segregated balances and role-based access controls
-- **Automated Payments**: Scheduled payments execute automatically every 30 days without manual intervention, leveraging Chainlink Automation
+- **Manual Payment Execution**: Trigger payments to all employees with a single transaction call (`payMyEmployees`)
-- **Bonus Incentives**: Distribute random bonuses using Chainlink VRF for verifiably fair recipient selection
+- **Bonus Lottery System**: Optionally run manual bonus lottery to reward random employees (owner-controlled feature)
-- **Financial Analytics**: Track payment history, fund utilization, and payroll projections
+- **Financial Analytics**: Track payment history, USDC fund utilization, and payroll projections

 #### For Employees

 - **Digital Employment Records**: Maintain cryptographically secured proof of employment with immutable compensation terms
-- **Payment Transparency**: Gain complete visibility into payment schedules, amounts, and history
+- **Payment Transparency**: Gain complete visibility into payment schedules, USDC amounts, and history
-- **Automatic Compensation**: Receive payments directly to personal wallet without claiming or manual processing
+- **Direct USDC Payments**: Receive USDC payments directly to personal wallet when employer triggers payroll
-- **Bonus Eligibility**: Participate in randomized bonus distributions with equal opportunity
+- **Bonus Eligibility**: Potential to receive random bonus payments in USDC (when lottery is enabled)
 - **Financial Visibility**: Access personal payment analytics and history with blockchain verification

 ### Technical Stack